jacknugent/me/posts/how_to_organize_your_life.md

 I have the coolest neighbors in D.C – so cool that we have our own communial christmas tree in our hallway, along with future plans to hang our neighbor Lloyd‘s paintings.

-The decortaing event was a sight to behold – we opened our doors, played music, and shared snacks while we took turns with lights and ornaments in our hot, narrow hallway.
+The decorating event was adorable – we opened our doors, played music, and shared snacks while we took turns with lights and ornaments in our hot, narrow hallway.

 There are several layers of reasoning to explain why I have never seen, or even heard of, another apartment where the residents decorate their hallways together.
-The simplest explanation comes from the most obvious place: our lease
+The simplest explanation comes from the most obvious place: our lease.

     The Tenant shall not ... permit any act by a Tenant’s family or guests which will unreasonably interfere with the rights, comforts, or conveniences of other occupants of the building.